 It is a pleasure and an honor to contribute to this special issue.
 I have known both Anwar and Duncan for a long time and have always greatly admired and eagerly followed their work whenever it has come my way, although our face-to-face meetings have been infrequent.
-This is not to say that we are in agreement on everything.
-I do not share Duncan's position on the new solution to the transformation problem, both substantively and methodologically, not least because his approach (and others in similar vein) are looking for a "solution" rather than correctly specifying the real processes that are under consideration in the movement from production to exchange in capitalist accumulation, Fine et al (2004) and, for a more recent dispute with Fred Moseley on similar grounds, Fine (2017).
+This is not to say that we agree on everything.
+I do not share Duncan's position on the new solution to the transformation problem, both substantively and methodologically, not least because his approach (and others in similar vein) are looking for a "solution" rather than correctly specifying the real processes that are under consideration in the movement from production to exchange in capitalist accumulation (see Fine et al. (2004) and, for a more recent dispute with Fred Moseley on similar grounds see Fine (2017)).
 With Anwar, I have differences over the interpretation of Marx's Law of the Tendency of the Rate of Profit to Fall (and Counteracting Tendencies), for which I see him as suggesting, in light of competition to lower unit costs, that capitalists choose a lower rate of profit.
-By contrast I see the law and counteracting tendencies as underlying tensions deriving from capital accumulation, which do underpin crises, but which do not necessarily lead empirically to a fall in the rate of profit, Fine and Saad Filho (2016) for example.
+By contrast I see the law and counteracting tendencies as underlying tensions deriving from capital accumulation, which do underpin crises, but which do not necessarily lead empirically to a fall in the rate of profit (Fine and Saad-Filho 2016).
 In addition, whilst I do consider we can observe value empirically, quantifying it in relation to price in empirical work is problematic as the value-price relation is complex and the consequence of many determinants.
-By way of analogy, we certainly empirically observe the weather but there are no empirical short cuts in relating its determinants to one another and outcomes in quantitative terms (hot and cold extreme weather events in response to global warming!).

 But these and other differences, or agreements, are not my concern in this paper.
-I want to emphasize and explore something we all share in common - the use of mathematics in heterodox economics, not least as each of us was initially trained in mathematics and have continued to use it extensively.
+I want to emphasize and explore something we all share-the use of mathematics in heterodox economics, not least as each of us was initially trained in mathematics and have continued to use it extensively.
 To some degree, this is frowned upon by heterodoxy, more in principle than in practice as I do not recall a single instance in which I have myself been criticized for using mathematics in my political economy.

-Nonetheless, there is antipathy to mathematics in economics for a number of overlapping reasons; it is a (but not the - see below) leading characteristic of the mainstream; it is deterministic or not open, for which Lawson (2015) is the most prominent source of criticism;2 and in research and teaching, the use of mathematics (and statistics) has become a goal in and of itself at the expense of other methods and approaches.
+Nonetheless, there is antipathy to mathematics in economics for a number of overlapping reasons; it is a (but not the-see below) leading characteristic of the mainstream; it is deterministic or not open, for which Lawson (2015) is the most prominent source of criticism; and in research and teaching, the use of mathematics (and statistics) has become a goal in and of itself at the expense of other methods and approaches.
 Nonetheless, mathematics and its progeny, modelling, are alive and well within heterodoxy.
-For the moment, I presume that this cannot be dismissed as subservience to, or influence of, the mainstream over heterodox thinking although I do not doubt that this does exist - think, what would heterodoxy be like if orthodoxy were different as, indeed, it was before the formalist revolution inspired by Samuelson and the like following the second world war.
-Indeed, I seek to show the role mathematical reasoning can play for heterodoxy in setting out a number of examples in what follows, seeking to categorize them in successive sections.3
+For the moment, I presume that this cannot be dismissed as subservience to, or influence of, the mainstream over heterodox thinking although I do not doubt that this does exist think, what would heterodoxy be like if orthodoxy were different as, indeed, it was before the formalist revolution inspired by Samuelson and the like following the second world war.
+Indeed, I seek to show the role mathematical reasoning can play for heterodoxy in setting out a number of examples in what follows, seeking to categorize them in successive sections.